 • Make these your fridge and freezer habits: (1) try to decide what you want before opening the door, (2) have the door open for as short a time as you can, and (3) check that it is properly closed.

 • NEVER put hot or even warm food into your fridge or freezer.
 Even worse than the energy this wastes, it also puts people’s health at risk.
 Until the food cools it warms up everything around it, including bacteria that you really don’t want to be active.
 Let cooked food stand, covered, until it gets down to room temperature.

 • You need to defrost before frost builds to 5 mm / ¼ inch thick.

 • Ensure good ventilation to the backs of fridges and freezers.

 • Set fridge to 4-5C and set freezer to between -15 and -18C

 • Plan ahead to thaw frozen food.
 Best done in the fridge; worst in the microwave.
 Somewhat quicker than the fridge is a bowl or box, and quicker still if this can be carefully floated in any leftover warm water, without wetting the food in it.

-• If your freezer or fridge is not usually full, fill empty space with ice or water in clean, watertight, used plastic bottles or food tubs.
+• If your freezer or fridge is not usually full you can fill the empty space with blocks of polystyrene or carrier bags.
 This reduces the amount of cold air that you lose whenever you open the door.
-Learn what combination of large and small containers is best for the way you use space.
+Learn what combination of large and small things is best for the way you use space.